Choosing The Best Solar Panel Racking System

 These racking systems typically angle the panel up to lift off the ground and at an ideal angle to avoid shading and optimize solar electricity production.
 In addition, pole mounts enable the system to have a tracker to follow the sun.

-Components Of A Roof-Mounted Solar Racking System For Pitched Roofs
+Components Of A Roof Mounting System For Solar Panels

-These systems are comprised of several parts, all critical for securing solar panels to the roof.
+These systems are composed of several parts, all critical for securing solar panels to the roof.

 Roof penetrations will lead to roof leaks if they are not properly sealed.
 Therefore, flashing is used to stop water from penetrating into the home or business, and it’s often comprised of an aluminum rectangle.